EOSIO/ual-authenticator-walkthrough/README.md

       text: 'Ledger',
       // Background color displayed to app users who select your authenticator
       background: '#44bdbd',
-      // Color of text used with the `backgound` property above
+      // Color of text used on top the `backgound` property above
       textColor: '#FFFFFF',
     }
   }